Racism row: Waikato University Māori staff allegations of institutional racism 'incorrect, inaccurate' review finds

-Allegations of institutional racism at the University of Waikato by Māori staff were sparked after it was discovered two senior academics had "not met standards" over the use of hundreds of thousands of dollars on a key project.
+Allegations of institutional racism at the University of Waikato by Māori staff were sparked after it was discovered two senior academics had "not met standards" over the use of hundreds of thousands of dollars on a key project, a review says.

+But one of the original complainants of systemic racism at the university says the six-figure spend was authorised, no staff were disciplined and it was for a project to teach Māori culture online.

-The findings of a review released today said the claims of racism were "incorrect, inaccurate, or reflect differing perspectives or opinions".
+The findings of a review into the allegations released today said the claims of institutional racism were "incorrect, inaccurate, or reflect differing perspectives or opinions".

 However, the review said because universities were founded in New Zealand's settlement history and adhered to western traditions and cultures, "there was a case for structural, systemic, and casual discrimination at the University of Waikato".